6 steps to build a neural network in OpenNN

 5. Testing analysis

 The fifth step is to evaluate our model.
-For that purpose, we need to use the testing analysis class, which is designed to validate the model’s generalization performance.
+For that purpose, we use the testing analysis class, which validates the model’s generalization performance.
 Here, we compare the neural network outputs to the corresponding targets in the testing instances of the data set.

 // Testing analysis

-and perform the testing.
+And run the test.
 In our case, we use a confusion matrix:

 // Confusion matrix

-In a confusion matrix, rows represent targets (or real values), and columns represent outputs (or predicted values).
-The diagonal cells show correctly classified cases, and the off-diagonal cells show misclassified cases.
+In a confusion matrix, rows represent targets (real values) and columns represent outputs (predicted values).
+The diagonal cells show correctly classified cases; the off-diagonal cells show misclassified cases.

 For more information about the testing analysis methods, see the TestingAnalysis class.